CarlosTests/XamExample/README.md

 # XamExample
-## A quick Xamarin.Forms example for my first CI/CD iplementations
+## A quick Xamarin.Forms example for my first CI/CD implementations

 CICD with Xamarin.Forms and GitHub